SuresoftTechnologies/sams/apps/backend/docs/DATABASE_MIGRATIONS.md

 # Database Migrations Guide

-This guide explains how to manage database schema changes using Alembic in the SureSoft AMS backend.
+This guide explains how to manage database schema changes using Alembic in the SureSoft SAMS backend.

 ## Table of Contents